Frequently Asked Questions

 - What if I am sexually harassed by a co-worker or a student but we are off-campus?

-- What if I witness inappropriate conduct, but it is not directed at me?
+- What if I witness inappropriate conduct, or someone tells me about it?

 - What is the University's policy regarding romantic relationships among students, faculty, and/or staff?